Table of Contents

 Living away from home

 Transitioning from high school to college is exciting for many students because it’s their first time living away from home.
-However, with independence comes new responsibilities and taking accountability for your actions.
+However, with independence comes new responsibilities and taking accountability for their actions.
 It can be overwhelming adapting to a new environment and learning how to take care of yourself.
 It’s normal for students to experience sadness and high stress levels when they realize how far away they are from their support system of family and friends.

 Financial struggles